Hacktix/GBEDG/timers/index.md

 ## An Introduction

-The purpose of timers within the GameBoy is usually to, as the name would suggest, either measure time or execute segments of code in certain periods of time.
-In the most general terms, the GameBoy timer consists of four Memory-Mapped I/O registers, two which are linked to the CPU clock and constantly incremented, the other used to configure the behavior of these timer registers.
+The purpose of timers within the Gameboy is usually to, as the name would suggest, either measure time or execute segments of code in certain periods of time.
+In the most general terms, the Gameboy timer consists of four Memory-Mapped I/O registers, two which are linked to the CPU clock and constantly incremented, the other used to configure the behavior of these timer registers.
 However, a fully accurate implementation of these timers requires much more attention to detail than would initially meet the eye.
 Everything you need to know is explained in the following few paragraphs.

 ## Timer Register Overview